sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/README.md

 ## ETL Pipeline was built in Visual Studio using SSIS

 - The project aimed to create an ETL (Extract, Transform, Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the flat file (CSV).
-- Designed SQL Server Integration Service (SSIS) packages and wrote T-SQL scripts for extraction, transformation, and loading (ETL) of data from flat file (CSV) to a staging area and subsequently to the data warehouse.
+- Produced ETL Mapping and Transformation Rules and data Quality documentation for the project.
+- Developed and tested ETL processes/programs necessary to extract data from different data sources, Transformed and cleansed the data, and loaded it into a Staging database and Staging to Data Warehouse, using connection managers like OLE DB, Excel, Flat file, and ADO.NET.
-- Created a metric table for an audit of Source Count, Pre-Count, Destination Count, and Post Count for ODS, Source Count, and Destination Count Staging database, and Pre, Current, Post, Type1, and Type2 Counts for EDW using the Control framework database.
+- Created a metric table for an audit of Source Count, and Destination Count Staging database, and Pre, Current, Post, Type1, and Type2 Counts for EDW using the Control framework database.
-- Implemented server agent for automated data loading and scheduling.
+- Design and Implement Ralph Kimball slowly changing dimension (SCD) Type 1 and 2.
+- Troubleshooting and root cause analysis activities to fix bugs in the data integration process.
+- Used the server agent to automate the ETL processes to ensure new data were loaded automatically into the Data Warehouse.
 ![HR](https://github.com/sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/blob/main/Fugure/HRETL3.PNG)

  Figure 2: Control-flow diagram for ETL Pipeline from flat file source to Staging database